LeetLLM

 rollback eventstale warning spikeblocked listing exposurebroken alert floodunsupported escalations

 For scoring systems with delayed labels, canary monitoring should pause wider promotion until enough outcomes arrive.
+After promotion, incomplete delayed labels hold the production monitor rather than rolling back; only measured regressions restore the previous alias.
 A model that hasn't failed yet isn't the same as a model that has passed.

 Continuous training is appropriate when a schedule or monitored condition creates a candidate run.
 It should never skip data validation, offline comparisons, or a promotion record.
 The pipeline's value isn't automation alone; it's refusing untraceable changes.